The battle for Sicily: breaking into Fortress Europe

 James Holland is an author and broadcaster.
 His books include Sicily‘43: The First Assault on Fortress Europe (Bantam Press, September 2020)

-This article was first published in the January 2021 edition of BBC History Magazine
+This content first appeared in the January 2021 issue of BBC History Magazine